Baked Eggs with Tomatoes and Parmesan

 - Shakshuka: This Middle Eastern version of baked eggs is kicked up with cumin, paprika, garlic, and bell pepper.
 To create a Shakshuka version of these baked eggs, start by sauteing half an onion with one red bell pepper and a couple of cloves of garlic.
 Once they tender, add a teaspoon of cumin and paprika to the mix and cook for one minute.
 You can also add a touch of cayenne if you like things spicy.
 Then add this mixture to the tomatoes and cook the eggs as directed.
 Top with cilantro or parsley and leave out the Parmesan for a more traditional version.

 - Spanish Baked Eggs: For a Spanish twist, you'll want to start with a Spanish chorizo.
 Crumble it into the pan and saute it until it is fully cooked.
 Then fold it into the tomatoes before cooking.
 Bake according to the directions below and top with Manchego cheese instead of Parmesan.
-You can also top with some sliced olives for even more Mediterranean flavor.
+You can also top it with some sliced olives for even more Mediterranean flavor.

 - Italian Baked Eggs: I would almost call the version in this recipe Italian eggs except they are missing garlic.
 To kick up the Italian flavors, add a few cloves of minced garlic to the tomatoes.
 You could also just use your favorite marinara sauce instead of the diced tomatoes for a simple shortcut that is already full of flavor.